 Adam Berk teaches 6th grade at Two Rivers.
 He grew up outside of Chicago, Illinois, and while there will always be a special place in his heart for Chicago Style pizza, hot dogs without catsup, and all Chicago sports teams (except the Cubs), he has always felt a pull towards the mountains.
 After high school, he moved to Colorado and then Alaska for college.
 After graduating from Alaska Pacific University in 2007 with a degree in Outdoor Studies and a minor in Education, he came back to the Lower 48 where he and his now wife settled for a time in Salt Lake City, Utah where they worked as field staff for a wilderness therapy program and found time to ski, climb, hike, and camp across much of Utah, Idaho, California, Nevada, Colorado, and Wyoming.
 Adam moved to Boone in 2010 and there’s no place in North Carolina he’d rather be.
 After working at Grandfather Home for Children for one year, Adam decided to attend Appalachian State University to earn his teaching license in elementary education.
 He completed his student teaching in Watauga county in Fall, 2013 and joined the Two Rivers Community School team in January, 2014.

-Clinton is the new math and science teacher at Two Rivers Community School.
+Clint is the math and science teacher at Two Rivers Community School.
 He is a North Carolina native, a graduate of Appalachian State University, and an Honorably Discharged veteran of the Gulf War.
 For the past eleven years, he has taught primarily biology at the high school level, but also earth science and physics.
 Prior to starting his professional teaching carrier, Clint worked in experiential outdoor education at various camps including: Camp Bud Schiele, Camp Buck Toms, and Camp Broadstone.
 These camp experiences allowed him the opportunity to work with middle school age children.
 Clint says, “It was these young minds which first got me excited about education and teaching.
 Coming to TRCS, in many ways, feels like returning to my roots.”
 Clint is truly committed to this school and its approach to teaching and learning; not only as a teacher but also as a parent.